Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-rental-business-licence.md

-# Municipal Property Rental Business Licence Credential Documentation
+# Rental Property Rental Business Licence Credential Documentation

 ## 1. About this Document

-This document describes the **Municipal Property Rental Business Licence** verifiable credential to help potential verifiers determine whether it is suitable for their needs.
+This document describes the **Rental Property Rental Business Licence** verifiable credential to help potential verifiers determine whether it is suitable for their needs.
 The intended audience includes policy analysts, privacy specialists, solution architects, developers, and data architects.

-The credential is issued by the **City of Vancouver, Business Licenses Division**, and represents a valid municipal business licence for operating rental properties, initially covering short-term rental (STR) and long-term rental (LTR) business licence types.
+The Municipal Property Rental Business Licence credential can be issued by any British Columbia municipality.
+The first municipality to do so is the **City of Vancouver**, and represents a valid municipal business licence for operating rental properties, initially covering short-term rental (STR) and long-term rental (LTR) business licence types.

 ### 1.1 Version History